susnux/vvopy/README.md

 # vvopy
+(like *vv Opi*, german for vv-grandpa)

-Inoffical python binding to the VVO webapi
+Inoffical python binding to the VVO webapi.